CULP INC Fair Value Disclosure

 Level 3 – Unobservable inputs developed using the company’s estimates and assumptions, which reflect those that market participants would use.

 The determination of where an asset or liability falls in the hierarchy requires significant judgment.
-We evaluate our hierarchy disclosures each quarter based on various factors, and it is possible that an asset or liability may be classified differently from quarter to quarter.
+We evaluate our hierarchy disclosures each reporting period based on various factors, and it is possible that an asset or liability may be classified differently from reporting period to reporting period.
 However, we expect that changes in classifications between different levels will be rare.

 Recurring Basis